 Agriculture was the backbone of the economy during the rule of Satavahana kings.
 They also relied on trade and production of various commodities within and outside India.

 Some important points related to Satavahan coinage are mentioned below:

-- The coins of Satavahanas were excavated from Deccan, western India, Vidarbha, western and Eastern Ghats etc
+- The coins of the Satavahanas have been excavated from Deccan, western India, Vidarbha, Western and Eastern Ghats, etc

 - Most of the coins in the Satavahana dynasty were die-struck.

 - Cast-coins too existed in the Satavahana empire and there were multiple combinations of techniques that were used to cast coins.

 - There were silver, copper, lead and potin coins in the Satavahana empire.

 - The portrait coins were mostly in silver and some were in lead too.
 Dravidian language and Brahmi script were used on portrait coins.